Skip Breadcrumb Links

 - A child whom you adopted outside Canada and you were a Canadian citizen or permanent resident living in Canada at the time the adoption took place, or a child whom you intend to adopt in Canada

 - Your brother or sister, nephew or niece, grandson or granddaughter, if they are an orphan, under 18 years of age and they do not have a spouse, common-law partner, or conjugal partner.

 - Any other person with whom you have a family relationship if you do not have a spouse, common-law partner, conjugal partner, son, daughter, mother, father, brother, sister, grandfather, grandmother, uncle, aunt, niece or nephew who is a Canadian citizen, a registered Indian, a permanent resident or whom you may sponsor

 Who is a dependent child?

 For sponsorship purposes, a dependent child may be your own child or those of the person you are sponsoring.
 According to Immigration, Refugees and Citizenship Canada, they must:

 - Be under the age of 22 and not a spouse or common-law partner; or

 - Have depended substantially on the financial support of a parent since before the age of 22 and are unable to provide for themselves due to a medical condition.

 Many settlement agencies can help you with your sponsorship application.
-To find help in your area, go to Services Near Me and search for "settlement services" in your area.
+To find help, go to Services Near Me and search for "settlement services" in your area.

 For More Information